Saturday, October 19, 2024

 But as the years went by it seemed Caleb was making more and more choices on his own, and I began to despair that he would ever follow God wholeheartedly.
 With 20/20 hindsight, I saw mistakes I'd made as a mom.
 I even began to wonder if I'd heard correctly all those years ago.

-On December 7, 2017 I was reading the beautiful Christmas story of Mary and Elizabeth meeting while both were pregnant and Luke 1:45 jumped out at me.
+On December 7, 2017 (when Caleb was 21) I was reading the beautiful Christmas story of Mary and Elizabeth meeting while both were pregnant and Luke 1:45 jumped out at me.
 Elizabeth says of Mary's faith, "Blessed is she who has believed that what the Lord has said to her will be accomplished."

 I remembered the promise I'd felt God made to me while I was pregnant with my firstborn son.
 I wrote in my prayer journal, "I am believing that the rest will be accomplished.
 Help my unbelief."

 A few months later Caleb and his new girlfriend, June, stopped by after they'd eaten at Carriage Crossing by Yoder.
-In the little craft gift shop he'd bought a sign that somehow had made him think of me.
+In the little gift shop, he'd bought a sign that somehow had made him think of me.
 "God Keeps His Promises."

 Caleb Franklin and June Baldessari after hunting Easter eggs and saying "goodbye" to Grandpa Epp for the last time.
 2018.